 The most complete and recommended is four-wheel alignment, which is recommended for modern trucks, 4WD vehicles, and lifted trucks.
 This adjustment of all four wheels gets them working in the right direction.
 It is able to adjust camber, caster, and toe angles throughout the entire suspension system.

 This form of alignment is particularly necessary following an installation of a lift kit, replacement of suspension components, or replacement of larger tires.
 It assists in enhancing the life of the tires, steering control, and fuel efficiency.
-The average cost of wheel alignment for a truck is between 100 and 200 dollars or above, depending on the type of wheel alignment that is undertaken in a four-wheel alignment.
+The average 4 wheel alignment cost for a truck is between 100 and 200 dollars or above, depending on the type of wheel alignment that is undertaken in a four-wheel alignment.
 Lifted trucks, off-road constructions, and cars that have aftermarket suspension parts might be expensive because of the additional accuracy needed.

 Custom or Performance Alignment Cost

 The custom or performance alignment is created to suit the requirements of the trucks that are utilized in off-road driving, heavy towing, and aggressive driving.
 Technicians also vary the alignment angles depending on the manner of truck utilization, instead of a factory environment.
 This form of alignment is more performance-oriented, more stable, and more in control, and not simply comfortable in driving.
+Since this service takes a longer time, experience, and fine-tuning, it is often the most expensive service.
+Custom or performance alignment of truck wheels usually begins at about 150-300 and higher, depending on the heavily modified truck.

 The correct form of alignment will allow you to save on avoidable expenditure without compromising your truck in terms of safety and comfort on the streets.
 Knowing these options also helps in making easier decisions on which kind of alignment service actually suits your truck, just in relation to the type of driving.